datarevenue-berlin/code-challenge-2020/README.md

 * Is it runnable? **25 points**
 * ML Best Practices **20 points**
 * Code Quality (incl.
 Documentation and PEP8) **15 points**
-* Presentation of results **20 points**
+* Presentation of results (during interview) **20 points**
-* Correct use of linux tools **10 points**
+* Correct use of linux tools (dockerfiles, shellscripts) **10 points**
 * Performance (concurrency, correct use of docker cache) **10 points**

 ## FAQ

 > Can I use notebooks?

 Yes you are encouraged to use notebooks to do ad-hoc analysis.
 Please include them in your submission.
-Having a pipeline set up in a notebook does not free you from submitting a working task pipeline.
+Though having a pipeline set up in a notebook does not free you from submitting a working task pipeline.

+> What is the recommended way to develop this?

+Just install all the needed packages in a conda-env or virtualenv and start developing in you favorite IDE or within the beloved jupyter notebook or both.
+Once you are happy with the results package you're functionality in a CLI and package it with a Dockerfile.

 > Can I use other technologies?
 Such as R, Spark, Pyspark, Modin, etc.